donkeykang316/42_inception/README.md

 ### 50-server.cnf breakdown
 - It's a default file
 - file name: The numeric prefix (50-) is used to determine the load order of configuration files.
 Files are usually loaded in alphanumeric order, so having numbers at the beginning helps control the sequence.
 The 50- prefix suggests that this is a mid-level priority configuration file.
-- `server` used for global settings that apply to all MariaDB server instances and plugins
 - `mysqld` main section for configuring the MariaDB server daemon (mysqld).
 The parameters listed here directly affect the behavior of the MariaDB server, all parameters in this case are default beside the port (port = 3306)
-- `embedded mariadb mariadb-10.3` all default section which are empty in this case
 - File Purpose: customizing Server Behavior, optimizing performance etc.
+- for more configuration see this example [example](https://exampleconfig.com/view/mariadb-ubuntu18-04-etc-mysql-mariadb-conf-d-50-server-cnf)

 ### setup.sh breakdown
-- Shebang `#!/bin/bash`: ells the system that the script should be executed using the bash shell
+- Shebang `#!/bin/bash`: tells the system that the script should be executed using the bash shell
 - start the service with `service mariadb start`
 - `mariadb -v -u root << EOF` this initiates an interactive MariaDB session using the root user and execute SQL command as:
  - Creates a new database with the name stored in the $DB_NAME environment variable, but only if it doesn't already exist